Copyright © Ministry of Health Singapore. All Rights Reserved.

 For muffins, cakes, and cupcakes, you can swap one cup (225 grams) of butter with ¾ cup (180ml) of plant-based oil such as sunflower, corn, or olive oil, which are healthier because they contain unsaturated fats or ‘good’ fats that are good for your heart.

 For recipes that require sour cream, a lower calorie alternative is Greek yoghurt.
 Use an equal amount of Greek yoghurt in place of sour cream.
-For recipes that ask for heavy cream, try evaporated skim milk instead.
+For recipes that ask for heavy cream, try evaporated low fat/skim milk instead.

 Another approach is to go for the low-fat versions.
 So, instead of full-fat cream cheese, use fat-free or low-fat cream cheese, or the low-fat milk or skimmed milk in recipes that call for full cream milk.

-Here are some healthy icing alternatives for a lighter cake that still packs in the flavour.
+Here are some healthier icing alternatives for a lighter cake that still packs in the flavour.
 Look for something that gives a smooth coating but with less fat.

 Want an even healthier option?
 If you can, just go without frosting, or stud your cake with freshly cut fruit.
 Not only does the colour present a visual feast for the eyes, it also gives a healthier feast for the tummy.

-It really isn’t too difficult to turn your decadent and sinful cookie or cake recipe into a healthy one.
+It really isn’t too difficult to turn your decadent and sinful cookie or cake recipe into a healthier one.